phatak-dev/blog/_posts/2020-03-20-test-containers-scala.md

 ### Add Dependencies

-The below dependecies should be added to build.sbt.
+The below dependencies should be added to build.sbt.

 {% highlight scala %}
 val testcontainersScalaVersion = "0.36.0"